cockroachdb/docs/_includes/v20.2/orchestration/kubernetes-simulate-failure.md

     </section>

-2. In the Admin UI, the **Cluster Overview** will soon show one node as **Suspect**.
+2. In the DB Console, the **Cluster Overview** will soon show one node as **Suspect**.
 As Kubernetes auto-restarts the node, watch how the node once again becomes healthy.

 3. Back in the terminal, verify that the pod was automatically restarted: